zacharski/esp8266book/experiment1.md

 ## Installing the software
+There are three things you need to install

+1. The Arduino IDE
+2. The USB driver (SiLabs CP2104 driver)
+3. The ESP8266 Board Package

+### Step 1.
+Installing the Arduino IDE.
+This step is the easiest of the three.
+The term **IDE** is a standard computer science one meaning *Integrated Development Environment*. * It's sort of a specialized text editor that

+1. enables you to type in code and save it to a file.
+Much like Microsoft Word or Mac Pages.
+2. converts that code into a form that can be read by the Feather Huzzah board.
+3. transfers the converted code to the Huzzah.

 Download and install the Arduino IDE Software from [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software)

 ![](pics/arduino.png)

 Now you need to install an Ardiuno IDE add-on that enables us to use our processor boards.

+### Step 2 Installing the SilLabs Driver

-The instructions are [here](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/pinouts?view=all#using-arduino-ide) under the headings **Don't forget you will also need to install the SiLabs CP2104 Driver** and **Install the ESP8266 Board Package**.
+The instructions are [here](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/pinouts?view=all#using-arduino-ide) under the headings **Don't forget you will also need to install the SiLabs CP2104 Driver**,

+### Step 3 Installing the ESP8266 Board Package
+Instructions for installing this package are in the section [**Install the ESP8266 Board Package**](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/pinouts?view=all#install-the-esp8266-board-package-6-10)

 ## Write the program to blink the LED light.
 Open up the Arduino IDE (the program you just installed in the step above).
 Then, under the file menu select **New** and type in the following program